DavidKosf/GraderPlus/README.md

 You can fail a test by generating an error.
 Furthermore this collection contains a wrapper.

 #### mg_setTestStatus
-Wrapper to either fail a test or do nothing.
+Wrapper that changes a test status to fail if the condition is false and outputs the given error text.
-Following usage literally does nothing.
+In the following case it does nothing:
 ```matlab
 mg_setTestSatus(true(), "some text");
 ```
-Following usage fails a test with the message "some text".
+In this case it fails with a test containing the message "some text".
 ```matlab
 mg_setTestSatus(false(), "some text");
 ```